mklemmingen/mklemmingen/README.md

       <p><strong>Tech:</strong> Javascript </p>
       <p><strong>Time:</strong> Q12025 </p>
       <p>Automates the organization of files into structured directories based on their creation dates and file types. (processes files, determines their creation dates using EXIF metadata or file system dates, and moves them to appropriate year, month (, datatype) directories) </p>
+      <p>Designed as a tool in data recovery and long-term storage to sort files for quick look-up and memory preservation.
+Uses backups and hash-checks to make sure no corruption appeared though to software layer errors.</p>
       <a href="https://github.com/mklemmingen/Exif_DataByDate_Sorting">
         <img src="https://img.shields.io/static/v1?label=mklemmingen&message=Exif_DataByDate_Sorting&color=white&logo=github" alt="GitHub Repo">
       </a>